 Only courses 400-level and above may count toward a graduate degree.
 Many graduate courses have rules governing how many hours can be counted toward a degree.
-Students should always carefully review these rules, which are included in the class description in the Class Schedule and Course Catalog (https://courses.illinois.edu/cisapp/dispatcher/home) and/or this handbook.
+Students should always carefully review these rules, which are included in the class description in the Class Schedule and Academic Catalog (https://courses.illinois.edu/) and/or this handbook.
 NRES has the following limits: